dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 * Malformed messages

 In other words, an
-application can choose to omit any data item that is not required for its use case.
-In addition, applications may be configured to not record all RRs, or only record messages with certain OPCODES.
+implementation can choose to omit any data item that is not required for its use case.
+In addition, implementations may be configured to not record all RRs, or only record messages with certain OPCODES.

 This does, however, mean that a consumer of a C-DNS file faces two problems: